Regulatory oversight for live horse exports to Japan

 Flight requirements

-The majority of export shipments are flights from Edmonton and Winnipeg.
-Flights can be non-stop or have a fuel stop in Alaska which normally adds 2 to 2.5 hours to the travel time.
+Most export shipments are flights from Edmonton and Winnipeg.
+Flights can be non-stop or have a stopover in Alaska which normally adds 2 to 2.5 hours to the travel time.

-Canadian requirements for feed, water and rest must also be met.
+Canadian requirements for feed, water and rest must also be met during their transport.

 • Transporters must have a transport contingency plan which includes anticipated travel times that can be provided to the CFIA.